hammadshaikhha/hammadshaikhha.github.io/_pages/cv.md

 Other Interests
 ======
 * Playing board games
-  * I organize board game nights for the Graduate Economics Union at UofT.
+  * I organize board game nights for the Graduate Economics Union at U of T.